MSc Researcher · Ontario Tech University

 Oshawa, ON · Supervisor: Prof. Sanaa Alwidian

-• Conducted an empirical study of sentence-level requirement classification (all-mpnet-base-v2, DeBERTa-v3-base) across frozen / LoRA / full fine-tuning and context windows k=0–3, showing structured local context adds +16 F1 points and that 4K domain-aligned samples (F1=0.894) beat 15K mixed (F1=0.883) — submitted to RE'26 Main.
+• Phase 1 — Context-aware requirement identification: empirical study of sentence-level classification (all-mpnet-base-v2, DeBERTa-v3-base) across frozen / LoRA / full fine-tuning and context windows k=0–3, showing structured local context adds +16 F1 points (0.664 → 0.894) and that 4K domain-aligned samples (F1=0.894) beat 15K mixed (F1=0.883).
+Supporting paper submitted to RE'26 Main.

-2. Migration Engineer · Palomino Systems
+2. AI Engineer · Palomino Systems

 Nov 2025Present

-Remote
+Remote · Part-time

-• Designed and shipped Laravel Upgrader, a fully autonomous CLI-driven AI migration system built on a 10-step pipeline (analysis → planning → transformation → validation → self-healing) processing 10k+ LOC/run.
+• Designed and shipped Laravel Upgrader, a fully autonomous CLI-driven AI agent that migrates legacy Laravel codebases end-to-end — a 10-step pipeline (analysis → planning → transformation → validation → self-healing) processing ~10k LOC/run at under $80/run, with 85–90% automated issue resolution via detect → fix → retry loops.

-3. Software Engineer · Mediabridge
+3. Founding Engineer · Mediabridge

 Apr 2025Present

-Remote
+Remote · Part-time

 4. Laravel Developer · Finserve Infotech